 In order to apply for loss mitigation options, you should request documents from your mortgage servicer.
 You can usually get these documents on the mortgage servicer's website.

-A foreclosure cannot be filed against you unless it has been more than 120 days since you stopped paying your bills.
+A foreclosure cannot be filed against you unless it has been more than 120 days since you stopped paying your mortgage.

 If you submit a complete application for loss mitigation before a foreclosure lawsuit is filed, then the mortgage servicer cannot file foreclosure.
 This is true unless: